 Battery Life: Up to 40 hours

-Apple's main rival Samsung, unsurprisingly, has a smartwatch/fitness tracker of its own.
-The latest version (also due out later this year) is the Galaxy Watch4.
-Samsung does have an Active2 fitness tracker on its books, but it's a couple of years old now, and the Galaxy Watch4 offers incredible fitness tracking capabilities, as well as everything you'd want from a smartwatch in one rather attractive package.
+Samsung, unsurprisingly, has a fitness watch of its own and the latest version is the Galaxy Watch4.
+Samsung does have an Active2 fitness tracker on its books, but it’s a couple of years old now, and the Galaxy Watch4 offers incredible fitness tracking capabilities, as well as everything you’d want from a smartwatch in one rather attractive package.